Armellini Chiappi: Biography

 In 1930 he was called to serve at the Command of the Central Military Schools in Civitavecchia, where he taught small arms and shooting for 4 years; he also authored books and articles on the subject.
 On 16 January 1935 he was promoted to brigadier general, first taking command of the 2nd Infantry Brigade, and then becoming deputy commander of the 2nd Infantry Division Sforzesca in Novara.
 Having become a major general on 1 July 1937, he was assigned to the Infantry Inspectorate in Rome.

 In March 1938 he was appointed commander of the 29th Infantry Division Peloritana in Catania (renamed 29th Infantry Division Piemonte in April 1939).
 On 10 June 1940, the day the Kingdom of Italy entered the Second World War, he was replaced in this post by General Giovanni Cerio and transferred to Florence, where he first commanded the local territorial division and then, after promotion to Lieutenant General on January 1, 1941, its territorial defense until 1943.

-Following the proclamation of the Armistice of Cassibile on 8 September 1943, he rejected the requests of the local anti-fascist committee to give weapons to the civilian population, but sent two battalions of the 183rd Paratroopers Division "Ciclone" (under General Giorgio Morigi) to oppose the advance of the Germans, without success.
+Following the proclamation of the Armistice of Cassibile on 8 September 1943, he rejected the requests of the local anti-fascist committee to give weapons to the civilian population, but sent two battalions of the 183rd Infantry Division "Ciclone" (under General Giorgio Morigi) to oppose the advance of the Germans, without success.
 After three days of skirmishes, on 12 September 1943 Florence was occupied by German troops, and ten days later Chiappi was arrested and sent as a prisoner of war to Oflag 64/Z in Schokken, Poland, where he arrived on 1 October.
 His health deteriorated due to the hardships he suffered during captivity, and on 14 August 1944, he was hospitalized at the Wöllstein infirmary; he rejected all offers to join the Italian Social Republic in exchange for his release, and he died in the infirmary on the night of the 4 November 1944.
 He was buried in the Salka cemetery, near the church and the forest adjacent to the POW Camp.